Content marketing is about three questions

 What kind of content are you going to create?

 The first of these three questions is the most important one.
-But sometimes brands forget about it.
-They lose track of the type of customer they were trying to attract in the first place.
+But brands often forget about it.

-The content I write ranges from web content to blogs and articles; from e-books and thought leadership to email campaigns and social media snippets.
+The content I write ranges from web content to blogs and articles.
+From e-books and thought leadership to email campaigns and video and podcast scripts.